pebakery/pebakery-docs/LangRef/Variables.md

 ## Variables Search Order

 It is possible that local variable may share the same name with a project global variable.
-In the event a name collision occures the following order will be used to determine the value to be use within the script.
+In the event a name collision occurs the following order will be used to determine the value to be use within the script.

 ### PEBakery standard